christophersanson/gcb-gke-codelab/README.md

 This was intended as a quickstart codelab for familiarizing yourself with GKE, GCB, and setting up a CICD pipeline.

-For a more real-world pipeline, see this pipeline tutorial or evolve this project and implement some of the following:
+For a more real-world pipeline, see this [pipeline tutorial](https://github.com/kelseyhightower/pipeline) or evolve this project and implement some of the following:

+- Browse the [supported](https://github.com/GoogleCloudPlatform/cloud-builders) and [community contributed](https://github.com/GoogleCloudPlatform/cloud-builders-community) builder images to get a sense of available functionality
 - Speed up your build by pulling in your previously built image and doing a --cache-from build
 - Commit updates to manifest files back to repo to keep as source of truth.
 Use hub CLI tool to commit changes back to repo from build.
 - Create multiple cluster like qa, staging, and prod, and create additional build triggers connecting them, e.g. deploy to qa on push to a feature branch, push to prod on git tag.